flipscholtz/oauth-playground/README.md

 ### oauth-server
 Combines:
-a.
-A Postgres DB (Vercel postgres with prisma) for Client and Session data.
+- A Postgres DB (Vercel postgres with prisma) for Client and Session data.
-b.
-An /auth endpoint to start the OAuth2 flow.
+- An /auth endpoint to start the OAuth2 flow.
 Includes UI for prompting the user for consent.
 Results in a redirect back to `redirect_uri` with the authorization code
-c.
-A /token endpoint to exchange the auth code for a JWT.
+- A /token endpoint to exchange the auth code for a JWT.
-d.
-An IDP interface handling the behind-the-scenes integration with identity providers
+- An IDP interface handling the behind-the-scenes integration with identity providers
     - Google (currently implemented)
         Client ID in `google/config.googleClientId` .
 Client secret in `process.env.GOOGLE_OAUTH_CLIENT_SECRET`.
 Current clientId is from my personal account.
     - TODO: Basic auth (simple db of username / password)